How to apply for Universal Credit

 - National insurance number

-- Housing information – like how much your rent is (even if you receive Housing Benefit)
+- Housing information – like how much your rent and service charges are, and if you have any rent clear weeks (even if you receive Housing Benefit)

 - Income information – like payslips